Scotland Flag

 Despite being best known for the skiing, Aviemore's big problem is now down to the snow or rather the fluctuating frequency of it, naturally, and nighttime figures in Fahrenheit into the 40s not favourable to freezing.

-They've even resorted to some artificial stuff to keep the gargantuan car park on the way up to Cairngorm Mountain sitting empty in February.
-Before that, everybody stayed in town raiding the dozens of outdoor outfitters with fingers crossed for tomorrow.
+They've even resorted to some artificial stuff to keep the gargantuan car park on the way up to Cairngorm Mountain from sitting empty in February.
+Before that, everybody shrugged and stayed in town raiding the dozens of outdoor outfitters with fingers crossed for tomorrow.

 That looks to be today's case with Mountain Warehouse™ doing a particularly brisk trade in discount fleeces and social distancing about as visible as a hard-packed piste.